leominov/vault_proxy/README.md

 # vault-auth-proxy

-A reverse proxy and static file server that provides authentication using [HashiCorp Vault](https://www.vaultproject.io) to validate access by userpass or ldap.
+A reverse proxy that provides authentication using [HashiCorp Vault](https://www.vaultproject.io) to validate access by [Userpass](https://www.vaultproject.io/docs/auth/userpass.html) or ldap.

 ## Architecture